-All future cash-flows (claims, premiums, reinsurance recoveries, expenses, etc.) have been discounted using the prescribed EIOPA US Dollar yield curve as at 20 February 2021.
+All future cash-flows (claims, premiums, reinsurance recoveries, expenses, etc.) have been discounted using the prescribed EIOPA yield curves as at 20 February 2023.
+The appropriate yield curve was derived by applying a linear interpolation to the yield curves as at 31 January 2023 and 28 February 2023.